Samjolas/proof/README.md

 - Semantic HTML5 markup
 - BEM METHODOLOGY
 - CSS (SASS)
+- Flexbox
 - CSS GRID
 - Responsive Design

 ### What I learned
+ - This project was really interesting, I learned how to use grid column

 ### Continued development